charin2070/OpenRouter-chat/README.md

    - Click "Sign in with Google" to authenticate
    - After successful authentication, you'll be redirected to the chat interface

+5. **Choose your AI provider**:
+   - Use the dropdown in the sidebar to select between Google Gemma 3b and Mistral Medium
+   - The selected provider will be used for all subsequent chat messages
+   - You can switch providers at any time during your session

 ## Security Considerations

 - **Authentication**: Secure OAuth 2.0 flow with Google